alexdriedger/ChallengeTheSpire/README.md

 - Start with Black Star, Sling, Preserved Insect, 1000 gold
 - Map is a single path
   - Shop, Fire, All 3 Act 1 Elites, etc.

+### Sneaky Strike

+- Silent
+- Beat the run with as many sneaky strikes in the deck as possible
+- There will be a sneaky strike in every card reward screen
+- Free Sneaky Strikes are added to your deck at the middle treasure room and the campfire before the boss in every act

 ## Roadmap